Plato's Stepchildren: Reception

 It was one of several episodes not screened by the BBC because of their "unpleasant" content, including torture and sadism.
 (The other episodes that were censored in this way were "The Empath", "Whom Gods Destroy" and "Miri".)
-The U.K. reviewed Star Trek in part as a children's show and restricted episodes that included several with overt depictions of torture and sexuality they felt were not appropriate for children.
+The BBC viewed Star Trek in part as a children's show and restricted episodes that included overt depictions of torture and sexuality they felt were not appropriate for children.
 For example, Marta's dance in "Whom Gods Destroy" was deemed too sexual for it to be recommended as children's viewing material.

 In 2009, Newsweek pointed out the moral lessons of this episode, in particular Kirk's lines to the oppressed alien.
 The alien is being mistreated on the planet, and is surprised when Kirk informs him about Starfleet standards.

 In 2016, TVLine ranked this as having one of the top twenty moments of Star Trek, noting the scene during which Spock and Kirk are forced to dance by the powerful but cruel aliens.

 On the fiftieth anniversary of the first broadcast of Star Trek, National Geographic noted the Kirk-Uhura kiss as "iconic", which they describe as connecting to the period's civil rights issues.

 In 2016, Radio Times ranked the kiss between Uhura and Kirk as the 25th best moment in all Star Trek.

 In 2016, SyFy noted this episode for actress Nichelle Nichols presentation of Uhura, as having her best scene in Star Trek.

 William Shatner, in his 1993 memoir Star Trek Memories, says that aside from the kiss, this was otherwise "a rather forgettable, rather dull episode."

 In 2017, Den of Geek ranked "Plato's Stepchildren" the fourth worst episode of the original Star Trek television series.